A Simple Way to Supercharge Your Tinctures & Oil Infusions

 Turn on the blender, adding additional oil as needed to get the plant matter moving if it’s being stubborn.
 Keep blending for a several minutes — you want the pitcher to feel good and warm.

-Take a look at the rich color of an alcohol intermediary infused tallow made with the blender method versus an infused tallow made the regular way in a slow cooker:
+Check out the rich color of an alcohol intermediary infused tallow made with the blender method versus an infused tallow made the regular way in a slow cooker:

 fresh comfrey-infused tallow - blender method (left) vs. regular hot infusion (right)